Retrieving Tropical Cyclone Intensity from Climate Reanalysis using Deep Learning

 For this purpose, a specific CNN design for TC intensity downscaling (hereinafter referred to as TCNN model) is shown in Fig. \ref{fig:model_architecture}.
 This model consists of five convolutional layers, with kernel sizes of 32, 64, 128, 256, and 512, respectively.
 Note that our TCNN model in Fig. \ref{fig:model_architecture} is designed to process input images of $64 \times 64$ pixels with 13 channels.
-Each convolutional layer in the network, except for the last, employs Rectified Linear Unit (ReLU) activation, a dropout rate of 0.1, and \texttt{same} padding to ensure non-linearity and maintain spatial dimensions throughout the processing stages.
-Note that the last convolutional layer utilizes \texttt{valid} padding, aimed at reducing the output size to focus on the most relevant features.
+Each convolutional layer in the network, except for the last, employs Rectified Linear Unit (ReLU) activation, a dropout rate of 0.1, and the same padding to ensure non-linearity and maintain spatial dimensions throughout the processing stages.
+Note that the last convolutional layer utilizes the valid padding, aimed at reducing the output size to focus on the most relevant features.
 Strides are fixed at 1$\times$1 for convolutional layers and 2$\times$2 for max-pooling layers.
-A total of three max-pooling layers are used after the first three convolutional layers.
 The output layer consists of either a single output for each intensity metric or multiple intensity outputs simultaneously.
-This output layer is configured as a regression-based predictive task with \texttt{ReLU} activation, thus making it flexible for either downscaling or forecast applications.
-The model employs the Huber loss function and the Adam optimization.
-All details of the layer configurations for our TCNN model are described in Table \ref{tab:network_layers}.
+This output layer is configured as a predictive task with \texttt{ReLU} activation, thus making it flexible for either retrieving or forecasting applications.
+The entire pipeline and model design are based on TensorFlow, which supports a variety of CNN model architectures, utilities, and visualizations.